JJscott/mkdocs-test/docs/en/cr/07-combat.md

 ### The Resolution Step is a game state where the active chain link resolves and the attacker may gain an action point from go again and continue the combat chain by attacking.

-### @@rule:chain_link_resolution@@ @@rule:combat_go_again@@ First, the active chain link becomes a resolved chain link and effects that trigger when the chain link resolves are triggered.
+### @@rule:chain_link_resolution@@ First, the active chain link becomes a resolved chain link and effects that trigger when the chain link resolves are triggered.
 If the attack has go again, its controller gains 1 action point.

 #### If the attack is no longer on the combat chain, the last known information of the attack is used to determine whether the attack has go again.